ifiaposto/Deep_Attentive_VI/README.md

   ```

  </details>

+ The outputs include:

-  The learning curves and the performance (in terms of NELBO) on the test data are provided in the 'keras_trainer_log.csv' file.
+  * The learning curves and the performance (in terms of NELBO) on the test data are provided in the 'keras_trainer_log.csv' file.

     * val_loss: the total loss of the training objective, including the regularization penalty.
     * val_loss_1: the negative conditional likelihood term of the NELBO.
     * val_loss_2: the KL regularization penalty of the NELBO.
+ * The weights of the learned model are in final_model.h5.
+ * The command for training the model from scratch can be found in train.sh.
+ * The command for evaluating the model can be found in eval_command.sh.